damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 title: "Git tricks, handy Git commands for everyday use"
 author: Achilleas Pipinellis
 author_twitter: _axil
-categories:
+categories: git
-image_title:
+image_title: '/images/blogimages/git-tricks/git-tricks-cover-image.png'
 description: Handy Git commands for everyday use.
 ---

-Git comes with a ton of commands, and that's probably an understatement.
+[Git] comes with a ton of commands, and that's probably an understatement.

 [The internet] is full of Git tips and it's hard if not impossible to know them all, but sometimes you stumble upon an aha! moment that changes your